 Virginia pine: The stout, hearty Virginia pine is a popular Christmas tree choice in the southern states.
 A mature Virginia pine sports dense needles and pretty pine cones.

 Before you buy a new artificial Christmas tree, think critically about the size that you want.
 Today’s trees run the gamut in terms of height and width.
 The dimensions you choose should reflect your personal taste and the amount of dedicated space you have for a tree.

 The tree height you choose will likely correlate with the height of your home’s ceiling.
 Eight- to ten-foot ceilings are the norm for most homes, but some people have vaulted or cathedral ceilings that extend much higher.

 If you wish, you can measure the height of your ceiling before making a purchase.
 When calculating the numbers, take the height of your tree topper into account a well.
 Experts recommend that you allow for a foot or more of empty space between the top of your tree and the ceiling.

-Some of the trees in our product list are available in your choice of heights.
 When in doubt, a 6’ tree generally fits most homes.

 Unlit vs. pre-lit

 If you hate untangling Christmas lights — or the thought of arranging your lights harmoniously on branches makes your brain throb — you may want to consider a pre-lit tree.
 Many of today’s pre-lit trees come with LED lights, which stay fairly cool and consume little energy.

 On the downside, you can’t alter the color or size of the bulbs on your pre-lit Christmas tree.
 If you buy a tree with tiny, clear bulbs, you’re stuck with tiny, clear bulbs for the life of the tree.
 However, you could certainly throw some excitement into the mix by adding strings of large, colorful bulbs, glowing Santa heads, or whatever you choose.